Jussformidlingen was founded in 1972, and is an organisation run by advanced law students at The Faculty of Law, University of Bergen.

 All of the case work that takes place at Jussformidlingen is in written form.
 Letters from Jussformidlingen goes through a rigid quality assurance process; all letters are approved by an internal commission at Jussformidlingen.

 Who can receive aid from Jussformidlingen?

-As a rule, all private citizens are elligible to receive aid from Jussformidlingen.
-We have no restricions with regards to personal income or wealth.
+Only private citizens are elligible to receive aid from Jussformidlingen.
+We have certain restricions with regards to personal income and wealth.